siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/README.md

 # 3D Visualization of Sentiment Measures and Classification using Combined Classifier for Reviews

 These are set of python program which perform sentiment analysis of the customer reviews and depict the sentiment information using 3D and 2D visualizations.
-The python code also support writing of statistics about the analyzed sentiment information into files.
-Few customer review files are included in the folder of AmazonReviews.
+The python code also writes the detailed statistics about the analyzed sentiment information into the files.
+Examples for few customer review files are included in the folder of AmazonReviews.

-The steps carried out to perform visualization are shown in the below figure.
-The customer reviews which are in JSON format are read.
+The steps carried out to perform sentiment visualization of customer reviews are shown in the below figure.
+The customer reviews which are in JSON format are read as input.
 Word tokenization is carried out and followed by stop words elimination.
 To remove the stop words, a data base of stop words is referred.
 Then the sentiment analysis of the review is performed using VADER sentiment analyzer.
-Then the sentiment information is depicted into various 3D and 2D visualizations.
+The sentiment information is depicted into various 3D and 2D visualization schemes.

 ![alt text](https://github.com/siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/blob/master/fig1.jpg)